USA TODAY polled some successful teenage micro business owners for advice. Here’s what they said:

 • Make taxes less taxing.
 Save every work-related receipt.
 Those expenses could become tax write-offs.
 IRS.gov has details on dependents, such as children, filing tax returns.

-• Don’t overinvest in supplies/equipment.
+• Don’t over invest in supplies/equipment.
 “Allow your business to grow, and then grow your equipment into your business,” says Rice, echoing advice he was given by others.
 He invested in his first riding mower at age 12 (bought at a yard sale with savings from a newspaper route) and as his customer base grew, he conservatively bought more equipment.

 • Promote your business and yourself.
 “Seek business; do not wait for it to come to you,” says Rice.
 “I go and welcome new people in the neighborhood and offer my services and give out business cards.”
 Archer promotes herself and her products on the Web, as well as through fliers she places into shipments to customer